Meet The CRAZY PALTAN Aditi Rathore, Vahbiz & Others At Poonam Preet & Sanjay Gagnani's Engagement

 Shivya Pathania Attends PooNjay’s Engagement

-Shivya too posted a few pictures from the engagement ceremony and wrote, "This is my Happinesss wala high ❤️❤️❤️😘😘😘 #poonjaykisagai...
+Shivya too, posted a few pictures from the engagement ceremony and wrote, "This is my Happinesss wala high ❤️❤️❤️😘😘😘 #poonjaykisagai...
 Congratulations the bestest people @sanjaygagnaniofficial @poonampreet7 ❤️❤️All hearts,all love...Have a happy happy future ahead❤️😘😘 P.S.
 Main ladke wali hun kyun @sanjaygagnaniofficial heheheh @vahbz ❤️."

 Kinshuk Vaidya